microsoft/agogosml/docs/DESIGN.rst

 and focus on building the business logic inside the app container while implementing a loosely coupled services approach.

--  Input container - Receive events from Azure Event Hub / Kafka
+- Input container - Receive events from Azure Event Hub / Kafka.
+- Init Container - Runs on load on the same pod as the customer application.
+Init container loads the ML module to a temporary storage (stored on Azure Blob Storage) which is then accessible by the Customer Application.
+This enables the Customer App to be oblivious to the location/implementation/management of the ML model.
 - Customer App - Models implemented in PySpark, Tensorflow, scikit-learn and R.
 - Output container - send the results of the models to Azure Event Hub / Kafka or other data source.

 |Architecure Diagram - Basic Pipeline Building Block|